MolSSI/QCFractal/docs/qcfractal/source/setup_compute.rst

-    This is for advanced users and special care needs to be taken to ensure that both the manager and the workflow tool need to understand the number of cores and memory available to prevent oversubscription of compute.
+    This is for advanced users and special care needs to be taken to ensure that both the manager and the workflow tool need to understand the number of cores and memory available to prevent over-subscription of compute.

 .. code-block:: python